ob-d/TRUE.Name.Of.God/INTRO/INTRO.md

 # !
 Heureka !
 ## Greetings AND Welcome
     2023
       Overview very large subject.
 Hard to find words...
         ?
-Why do 1% of Humanity own more wealth than 99%
+Why do 1% of Humanity own more wealth than 99%  ?
         ?
 Why do 1% of Humanity control the other 99% ?
-Why do 1% of Humanity benefit from Corona while the bill is payed by the other 99% ?
-Why do 1% of Humanity get away with it for 2023 Years but now no more
+Why do 1% of Humanity benefit from Corona while the bill is paid by the other 99% ?
+        ?
+Why do 1% of Humanity get away with it for 2023 Years but now, no more ?
     LU
         What we did not know:
         The contract was fulfilled in 2023.